 “What kinds of computers did you have in here?”
 I ask.
 More laughter.
 “Did we have computers?”
 One of the men points to the bank of gray consoles.
 “Milt, you stood there.
 Frank, you were over there.”

-IN NOVEMBER 1960, John F. Kennedy was a newly elected president, Elvis’ “It’s Now or Never” was on the radio, and America was in a race with the Soviet Union to launch the first man into space.
+IN NOVEMBER 1960, John F. Kennedy was a newly elected president, Elvis’ “It’s Now or Never” was on the radio, and America was in a race with the Soviet Union to launch the first person into space.
 Reaching orbit would require a modified Atlas, the nation’s first intercontinental ballistic missile, which had been in service for only a year.
 First, though, NASA wanted to test its new Mercury capsule, with an astronaut inside, which a smaller rocket, a Redstone, would loft to an altitude of just over 100 miles.
 The flight would last only 15 minutes, and the capsule would splash down in the ocean near the Bahamas.

 The Redstone was a battlefield missile with a 200-mile range, about the same as that of the Iraqi Scuds made famous a generation later in the first Gulf War.
 Standing 83 feet tall and weighing just six tons without fuel, the Redstone and its more powerful variants—Jupiter and Juno—were direct descendants of the V-2 weapons Germany developed during World War II.
 They were even built by the same people—Wernher von Braun and his band of German rocket engineers, who had surrendered to the Americans at war’s end and now worked for the U.S. Army as its Space Age artillery unit.